andrejsgitapps/TestApp/Readme.txt

 - Database - contains sql script db_script.sql
 - TestApp.Api.Tests - contains unit tests for API (not mentioned in the task, but needed for unit tests)

-To open all projects in Visual Studio just open TestApp.sln file in VS
+To open all projects in Visual Studio open TestApp.sln file in VS

 The BackEnd:
 - .NET 5, Web Api (action-based rest)
-- requires to install EF Core package
 - packages: EF Core
 - appsettings file contains connection string to database - feel free to change it as needed to connect to your mssql
 - to launch it: Ctrl+F5